Are Dental Implants Worth the Money?

 What Are Dental Implants?

 Dental implants are artificial tooth roots made of biocompatible materials, typically titanium.
 These implants are surgically placed into the jawbone, where they integrate with the bone over time (a process known as osseointegration).
 Once the implant is secure, a dental crown, bridge, or denture can be attached to restore the functionality and appearance of a natural tooth.
+Components of a Dental Implant:- Implant Post: The titanium screw that integrates with the jawbone.

 - Abutment: The connector piece that attaches the post to the crown.